 Requisite: Mathematics 12 and Physics 17 or 24.
 Fall semester.
 Professor Friedman.2022-23: Not offered

 A variety of classic and topical experiments will be performed.
 In the area of fundamental constants, we will undertake a measurement of the speed of light, a determination of the ratio of Planck’s constant to the charge of the electron through the study of the photoelectric effect, and an experiment to obtain the charge-to-mass ratio of the electron.
 We will study the wave nature of the electron through a diffraction experiment.
 An experiment to measure optical spectra and another on gamma ray spectra will reveal the power of spectroscopy for exploring the structure of matter.
 Other experiments such as nuclear magnetic resonance, quantized conductance in nanocontacts, and properties of superconductors will give students an opportunity to experience laboratory practice in its contemporary form.
 Emphasis will be placed on careful experimental work and data-analysis techniques.
 One meeting a week of discussion plus additional, weekly self-scheduled laboratory work.

 Requisite: Physics 25 or consent of the instructor.
 Spring semester.
-Professors Friedman and Hunter.2017-18: Offered in Spring 2018
+Professors Friedman and Hunter.2022-23: Not offered

 The course will present the mathematical methods frequently used in theoretical physics.
 The physical context and interpretation will be emphasized.
 Topics covered will include vector calculus, complex numbers, ordinary differential equations (including series solutions), partial differential equations, functions of a complex variable, and linear algebra.
 Four class hours per week.

 Requisite: Mathematics 12 and Physics 17/24 or consent of the instructor.
 Fall semester.
 Professor Loinaz.2022-23: Not offered